NSaha27/React_Udemy_Course_2024-main/README.md

 (ii) Never touches the DOM (React is an abstraction away from DOM) (iii) In declarative approach we think of the UI as a reflection of the current data.

+(5) What was Seperation of Concern and how React handled it?
+In seperation of concern of web design, we create one file for each of the HTML, CSS, and JavaScript code blocks.
+That was the traditional way of designing a web page.
+But to make the design process easier, we took a new design principle called SPA (Single Page Application).
+In this principle, we co-locate logic and UI at the same place.
+We do not create different files for HTML, CSS and JavaScript, instead, we create one or more components to build the UI, and each of these components have HTML, CSS, and JavaScript logic coexists (controlled by JavaScript), and this is done by a JavaScript extension called JSX.